manojijthadani/chirp/docs/architecture_design.md

 Debugging in Chirp can be enabled by setting the environment variable `CHIRP_SERVICES_DEBUG=1`.
 When enabled, a log file named `chirp_log.txt` is created in the `/tmp` directory each time a process using Chirp starts.
 Note that this environment variable must be set **before** the process is launched.
 With each startup, any existing log file is overwritten.

 The logger is implemented as a singleton, allowing it to be accessed safely from any thread.
+This may allow the user of the library to get a better understanding of the Framework based on activities in the process.

 ### Usage Pattern